 In the morning, we sanded all surfaces to remove any rough spots with the same fine grit side of the sponge sanding block.

 I should mention that we were fairly lucky that we had a good base to start with.
-The cabinet (original to the house) was constructed using real wood throughout.
-No wood fronts or veneers here.
-I would highly suggest painting the interior of the cabinet…walls a
+The cabinet (original to the house) was constructed using real wood throughout — no wood fronts or veneers.

-Painting The Bathroom Vanity Cabinet Was Fun… No Kidding!
+Painting The Bathroom Vanity Cabinet Was Actually Fun!

 If you’re thinking about refinishing some cabinets in your house, it’s easier than you might think.